exxeleron/enterprise-components/tutorial/Lesson05/README.md

 <!------------------------------------------------------------------------------------------------->
 ## Components used

-This lesson expands the system from [Lesson 4](../Lesson04) with additional `accessPoint`
+This lesson expands the system from [Lesson 4](../Lesson04) with two administration components `authentication/genPass` and `authentication/refreshUFiles`.
+Additionally `accessPoint` configuration with be extended with:
-configuration:

 - new users and groups
 - user access restrictions